 Both the Galaxy S10 and Pixel 3 models use OLED screens, though not all OLED panels are created equal.
 As a company that also has a thriving display business, Samsung enjoys an edge over other phone makers, and the Dynamic AMOLED screen the company uses on the Galaxy S10 is one of the best displays we've ever seen on a smartphone, with enhanced brightness and reduced emission of blue light, which can cause eye strain.

 The Pixels top Samsung's new phones on color range, with the Pixel 3 covering 202 percent of the sRGB spectrum, compared to 148 percent and 136.5 percent for the S10e and S10 Plus, respectively.
-That may be the result of Samsung's new phones defaulting to a Natural color setting that's designed to be more realistic.
+That may be the result of Samsung's phones defaulting to a Natural color setting that's designed to be more realistic.

 The S10 Plus renders those colors more accurately, though, with a Delta-E score of 0.29.
 That's ahead of the Pixel 3 XL (0.35) and Pixel 3 (0.44).
 (Numbers closer to 0 are better.)
 The Galaxy S10e fared the worst on this test, with a Delta-E rating of 0.57.

-The screens on Google's latest Pixels struggle with brightness, with the Pixel 3 barely topping 401 nits when we measured it with a light meter.
+The screens on Google's older Pixels struggle with brightness, with the Pixel 3 barely topping 401 nits when we measured it with a light meter.
 That's still better than the Pixel 3 XL and its 362-nit result.
 Suffice it to say, Samsung's phones outshine the Pixels, with the Galaxy S10e reaching 603 nits while the S10 Plus hit 625 nits when we shone a flashlight at its sensor.
 Still, you won't have to worry about making out what's on the S10's display in bright sunlight.

 Winner: Galaxy S10

 It's software, though, that sets Pixel photography apart, with Google leaning heavily on AI-powered features and computational photography to handle tasks like stylish background blurs.
 Pixel 3 camera highlights include Night Sight, which takes sharp, colorful pictures when the lights are low, and Top Shot, where AI-powered smarts select the best photo from a burst of exposures.
-These features have found their way to Google's earlier phones via software updates.

 Samsung is challenging the Pixel's dominance by turning to more lenses.
 The Galaxy S10 and S10 Plus feature a three-camera setup on the back, with a 12-MP telephoto lens joining a 12-MP dual-pixel, wide-angle shooter and 16-MP ultra-wide-angle lens.
 The Galaxy S10e has just two cameras — there's no telephoto lens here — but even that's one more rear shooter than you'll find on the Pixel.
 Only the S10 Plus matches the Pixel's dual-front-camera approach, though that second lens is a depth-sensing camera meant to produce better portrait effects.